tashfinsami/Blood-Bank-Management-System/README.md

 ## Setup & Usage
 1. Create the MySQL database using the provided SQL scripts.
 2. Configure the database connection in the Java application.
-3. Run the `Main.java` file to launch the application.
+3. Run the `home.java` file to launch the application.

 ## Purpose
 This project demonstrates a practical **desktop-based management system**, focusing on CRUD operations, database integration, and GUI development in Java.